 A graduating senior who has an overall 3.00 or better grade point average and who lacks no more than nine semester credit hours for the completion of the baccalaureate degree may, with the approval of the Graduate Dean, register for a maximum of six (6) semester credit hours on the graduate level during the final undergraduate semester.
-No student may receive graduate credit for any course taken when he has not formally applied for, and received, admission to the Division of Graduate Studies.
+No student may receive graduate credit for any course taken when the student has not formally applied for, and received admission to the Division of Graduate Studies.
+NOTE: Students should consult with the Office of Financial Aid concerning the enrollment in both undergraduate and graduate courses.